ably/terraform-provider-ably/docs/resources/api_key.md

 ### Required

 - `app_id` (String) The Ably application ID which this key is associated with.
 - `capabilities` (Map of List of String) The capabilities that this key has.
-More information on capabilities can be found in the Ably documentation.
+More information on capabilities can be found in the [Ably documentation](https://ably.com/docs/core-features/authentication#capabilities-explained)
 - `name` (String) The name for your API key.
 This is a friendly name for your reference.

 ### Read-Only